Who is Josie?

 Since then we have made it a reality.
 I left my job at the end beginning of 2017, and Simon had 55 weeks of leave approved.
 He has been at his job for a long time, and has been able to amass a substantial amount of leave so was luckily paid for most of the time we are away.
 He also had a job to go back to on our return.

 In April 2017 we left Australia for twelve months of backpacking through Europe, the Middle East and Asia.
-During this year we visited forty countries and experienced so many different aspects of not only the places we visited but long term travel in general.
-It was truely life changing and I am using this blog to share my experiences and knowledge with you.
+During this year we visited forty countries and experienced so many different aspects of not only the places we visited but long-term travel in general.
+It was truly life-changing and I am using this blog to share my experiences and knowledge with you.